 - Provides an easy way for homeowners to tackle repairs promptly.

-- The home warranty company will send a local expert, meaning you don’t have to call around to find a technician for repairs.
+- The home warranty company will send a local expert, meaning you don’t have to call around to find a repair technician.

-- Home warranties can be a valuable real estate incentive if you’re selling your home.
+- Home warranties can be a valuable real estate incentive if you sell your home.

 How Does a Home Warranty Work?

 After purchasing a home warranty, coverage typically kicks in within 30 days after your first payment.
-If a covered item breaks down under warranty, you can file a claim or service request with your company and get the issue addressed.
+If a covered item breaks down under warranty, you can file a service request with your company and address the issue.

-If you’re in the process of purchasing a home, you may be able to roll your home warranty into your mortgage payments.
+If you’re purchasing a home, you may be able to roll your home warranty into your mortgage payments.
 Talk to your mortgage lender and confirm with your home warranty company if this is possible.

 - A covered appliance or system breaks down due to normal wear and tear.

-- You call your home warranty provider to file a claim or you can submit a claim online.
+- You call your home warranty provider to file a claim, or you can submit it online.

-- Once the service request has been processed, the company will send a technician to address the broken item typically within 48 hours.
+- Once the company processes your service request, it sends a technician to address the broken item within 48 hours.

-- At your home, the technician takes a look at the system or appliance and recommends a repair or replacement.
-At this time, you would pay the set service fee.
+- At your home, the technician looks at the system or appliance and recommends a repair or replacement.
+At this time, you pay your service call fee.

-- If the repair is minor enough and the contractor has the necessary parts, they can make the repair right away.
-If a replacement is needed, they’ll have to schedule a follow-up appointment to complete the replacement.
+- If the repair is minor enough and the contractor has the necessary parts, they can immediately repair it.
+If a replacement is needed, they’ll schedule a follow-up appointment to complete the replacement.

 How Are Home Warranties Regulated?

-Unlike insurance companies that have to be licensed by The National Association of Insurance Commissioners and the Federal Insurance Office, home warranty companies aren’t regulated by any federal laws.
+Unlike insurance companies that must be licensed by The National Association of Insurance Commissioners and the Federal Insurance Office, federal laws don’t regulate home warranty companies.

-According to the Service Contract Industry Council (SCIC), a national trade association that works with lawmakers across the country to develop fair and uniform regulation to protect consumers, the home warranty industry is regulated in all 50 states under consumer protection laws, and these laws and regulations vary from state to state.
+According to the Service Contract Industry Council (SCIC), a national trade association that works with lawmakers across the country to develop uniform regulations to protect consumers, states regulate the home warranty industry under consumer protection laws.
+However, these laws and regulations vary from state to state.

-Additionally, some states may require licensing for a home warranty company, while others will just require a company to register in the state.
-Licensing requires a provider to meet certain criteria, pass competency exams, or get certified before doing business in a state.
+Additionally, some states may require a home warranty company to be licensed, while others will just require a company to register in the state.
+Licensing requires a provider to meet specific criteria, pass competency exams, or get certified before doing business in a state.

 Because of the differences in state regulation—and lack of regulation in some states—some home warranty companies are scams and give trusted home warranty providers a bad name.
-For more information on how states regulate home warranty companies, review this guide on state licensing for home service contracts.
+Review our article on regulation for home service contracts for more information on how states regulate home warranty companies.

-Before purchasing a home warranty, there are a few factors you should consider to ensure you’re getting the best protection plan for your home.
+Before purchasing a home warranty, consider a few factors to ensure you get the best protection plan for your home.

-- Look at coverage caps—Sometimes, a home warranty provider will place coverage caps on certain appliances or systems.
-This limited amount will typically cover repair costs, but if a replacement needs to be made, it might not cover the entire thing.
-For example, if there’s a $2,000 coverage cap on your electrical system, you would be responsible for paying any amount past that limit.
+- Look at coverage caps.
+A home warranty provider sometimes places coverage caps on certain appliances or systems.
+This limited amount typically covers repair costs, but if your home item needs replacement, it might not cover the entire bill.
+For example, if your electrical system has a $2,000 coverage cap, you’re responsible for paying any amount past that limit.

-- Think about the price you’re willing to pay—If you’re on a budget, there are plans below $50 a month that will suit your preferences.
-Most companies will let you pay on a monthly basis as opposed to an annual fee to make plans slightly more affordable for those who can’t pay a big fee upfront.
+- Think about the price you’re willing to pay.
+If you’re on a budget, plans below $50 a month may suit your preferences.
+Most companies will let you pay monthly instead of annual fees to make plans slightly more accessible for those who don’t wish to pay a large fee.

-- Consider customer service—In the event that an item breaks down in your home, you’ll want a responsive and helpful customer service team to help you get it fixed.
+- Consider customer service.
+If an item breaks down in your home, you’ll want a responsive and helpful customer service team to help you fix it.
 The best home warranty companies offer 24/7 customer service and have an online portal or app where you can file claims.

-- Learn about the company’s reputation—In a saturated warranty industry, it can be difficult to determine which company is legitimate.
-When searching for a provider, look for one that has at least an B rating from the Better Business Bureau (BBB) and read third-party customer reviews to get a good idea of what it’s like to work with the company.
+- Learn about the company’s reputation.
+In a saturated industry, it can be difficult to determine which company is legitimate.
+When searching for a provider, look for one with at least a B rating from the Better Business Bureau (BBB) and read third-party customer reviews to get a good idea of what it’s like to work with the company.